kristhurman12/quaternary-calculator/README.md

 - Kris Thurman = The system can do operations with two numbers, add calculator operation +, -, / & *.
 - Devlin Hicks = Bug tester & fixer, add quaternary to decimal and decimal to quaternary.
 - Jacob Clark = Build and design of the UI.
 - Ethan Hoffman = Add square & square root operations.
-- Kc Weaver = Build and design of the UI.
+- Kc Weaver = Build and design of the UI, bug fixer for base conversion functionality.

 ## Meetings
 09/03/2024 10:35am - 10:45am